owncloud-archive/documentation/admin_manual/configuration_server/caching_configuration.rst

 * `Redis <http://redis.io/>`_, PHP module 2.2.6 and up required.
    For distributed caching.

-Memcaches must be explicitly configured in ownCloud 8.1 and up by installing and enabling your desired cache, and then adding the appropriate entry to ``config.php`` (See :doc:`config_sample_php_parameters` for an overview of all possible config parameters).
+Memory caches must be explicitly configured in ownCloud 8.1 and up by installing and enabling your desired cache, and then adding the appropriate entry to ``config.php`` (See :doc:`config_sample_php_parameters` for an overview of all possible config parameters).

 You may use both a local and a distributed cache.
 Recommended caches are APCu and Redis.
-After installing and enabling your chosen memcache, verify that it is active by running :ref:`label-phpinfo`.
+After installing and enabling your chosen memory cache, verify that it is active by running :ref:`label-phpinfo`.

 Caching Exceptions